 An Earthquake Casualty: the Japanese National Railway Ōfunato Line

 After the 2011 major earthquake and tsunami that devastated Japan, many rail lines were compromised, and many of these in rural areas were abandoned, especially in the Iwate and Hokkaido prefectures.

 One example of this was the Ōfunato Line, where the right of way was destroyed north of the Kesennuma Station.
-The line was part of the Japanese National Railway system, which was privatized into regional companies after 1987.
+The line was part of the Japanese National Railways system, which was privatized into regional companies after 1987.
 After privatization, the line was owned by the East Japan Railway.

 |Image: Otomo Station.
 2018 by Yasu, Wikipedia Commons.|

 Most of the destroyed stations saw less than 200 passengers per day, and thus the rail line was abandoned and converted into a busway in 2013 between Kesennuma and Tamoyama, a distance of about 28 miles.

 The busway was originally a temporary solution, but the rapid speed of buses proved popular enough to fully replace rail along the right of way, especially in light of the low traffic volumes before the earthquake.

 Tsunami-induced damage to cut slope along JR Ofunato line at 89k900m between Wakinosawa and Otomo stations.
 (Koseki, et. al, 2012)

 |Fig. 1.
 Location of earth structures damaged by (a) earthquake loads and b) tsunami along the network of East Japan Railway.
 (Koseki, et. al, 2012)|